madharmawan/riskml/pullreq.md

 Once the repo maintainer approves, the developer's updates in the forked repository are merged with the main project repository.
 The product is updated with the new feature/bug fix, and now can be viewed by other end users.

+# Try it Out to Test
+Make a pull request that creates a new python folder with any function inside.
+Call it pullreqtest.py Or, make an edit to pullreqtest.py by deleting code, adding more, or editing the existing code.

 Sources:
 https://www.pagerduty.com/resources/learn/what-is-a-pull-request/#:~:text=A%20pull%20request%20%E2%80%93%20also%20referred,with%20the%20main%20project%20repository.
 https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests